douglasgreyling/mars_rover/README.md

 ## Rspec:

-Run `Rspec` to check that all the tests pass fine.
+Run `rspec` to check that all the tests pass fine.